beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

    1. in the background, the `UniqueEmailSubscriber` Action listens to state changes from `UniqueEmailEntity`
    2. when it detects that an email was reserved it schedules a timer to un-reserve it after a certain amount of time.
    3. when the timer fires, the email is un-reserved if the `UniqueEmailEntity` is still in RESERVED state.
-2. it will then create the User, but it fails.
+2. then it tries to create the User, but it fails.
 As such, the email will never be confirmed, but the timer will unlock it.

 > [!NOTE]
 > Everything on the side of the `UniqueEmailSubscriber` is happening in the background and independent of the success or failure of the User creation.